 FEATURED IMAGE: This photo was used on the MORE OF THE MONKEES album in 1966.
 It was my choice for use as the header image on this article, but I couldn’t find a copy of it that wasn’t faded or a bit blurry.
 Hence my using the artwork from the PISCES, AQUARIUS, CAPRICORN & JONES LTD album in its stead.

-Postscriptually, here are a couple of related articles on woes on and with RIAA Gold and Platinum Record Awards (listed chronologically, as they are best read):
+POSTSCRIPTUALLY, here are a couple of related articles on woes on and with RIAA Gold and Platinum Record Awards (listed chronologically):

-And here are other, related articles on woes on and with Wikipedia (listed chronologically, as they are best read):
+And here are other, related articles on woes on and with Wikipedia (listed chronologically):

 1 Note that a 45 rpm single to reach a million dollars at the wholesale sale level in 1958 would have required sales of more than 3,000,000 copies.

-3 When I describe the music as “so raw and unrehearsed that the finished product sounds like sloppy demo tapes rather that the completed work of a successful artist,” I am not be insulting It’s essentially the sound that Dylan wanted for the music.
-If it matters, PLANET WAVES is one of my faveravest Dylan albums.
+3 When I describe the music as “so raw and unrehearsed that the finished product sounds like sloppy demo tapes rather than the completed work of a successful artist,” I am not be insulting It’s essentially the sound that Dylan wanted for the music.
+If it matters, PLANET WAVES is one of my fave Dylan albums.

 4 Here are the million-sellers awarded Gold Records by the RIAA by the Beatles and the Rolling Stones that have been downgraded to half-million-sellers.
 For the Fab Four there is I Want To Hold Your Hand, Can’t Buy Me Love, A Hard Day’s Night, I Feel Fine, Eight Days A Week, Help!, Yesterday, We Can Work It Out, Nowhere Man, Paperback Writer, Yellow Submarine, Penny Lane, All You Need Is Love, Hello Goodbye, and Ballad Of John & Yoko.
 (Anyone notice which Capitol hit is conspicuous by its absence?)